 During law school, Brad worked at Seed IP as a law clerk and was also a member of the UW Entrepreneurial Law Clinic, where he provided intellectual property counseling to local small businesses and assisted in the preparation and prosecution of patent and trademark applications in a variety of technical fields.
 Prior to joining Seed IP, Brad served as a research assistant in the UW Structural Research Laboratory and as a legal intern at Expeditors International (Seattle).

 Brad is admitted to the Washington State Bar and is registered to practice before the U.S. Patent and Trademark Office.
-He is a member of the King County Bar Association (KCBA) and the Washington State Patent Law Association (WSPLA).
+He is a member of the King County Bar Association (KCBA), the Washington State Patent Law Association (WSPLA), and the International Trademark Association (INTA).